GabrielMicoud/junko-discord-bot/README.md

 ```sh
 j!config
 ```
-This is a command made for administrators.
-It requires the '_Administrator_' permission to work correctly.
+This is a command made for administrators and moderators.
+It requires the '_Manage messages_' permission to work correctly.
 It can work with and without arguments.

 If you type j!config without arguments, it will display the ⑨ configuration **sub commands**: